incognitochain/incognito-cli/README.md

    --privateKey value, -p value, --prvKey value  A base58-encoded Incognito private key --tokenID value                               ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
-   --numThreads value                            Number of threads used in this action (default: 4) --enableLog                                   Enable log for this action (default: false) --logFile value                               Location of the log file (default: "os.Stdout") --csvFile value, --csv value                  The csv file location to store the history
+   --numThreads value                            Number of threads used in this action (default: 4) --csvFile value, --csv value                  The csv file location to store the history

 ```